KangchengLiu/Crack-Detection-and-Segmentation-Dataset-for-UAV-Inspection/README.md

 Some results using feature pyrimid based convolutional neural networks to do segmentation are shown below.
 The Guided Filter was utilized to do post processing.
 ![Represent](./images/crack_image.png)
+Following are some typical detection results in some challenging circumstances with various cracks and noises.
 ![Represent](./images/crack_typical_result.png)
 # Citation